Master of Architecture

 - Next accreditation visit for all programs: 2024

-Prerequisite requirements for admission to the three-year program are college physics, and calculus.
-Recommended is an introduction to architectural history.
+Prerequisite requirements for admission to the three-year program are college physics and calculus.
+An introduction to architectural history is recommended.
 Applicants who hold a four-year pre-professional degree in architecture from an institution with an NAAB program (or equivalent) may be admitted with advanced standing and may be able to graduate in two years.
 The minimum requirement for graduation is up to 87 credits (based on the potential application of prior applicable academic or practical experience) or 57 credits with advanced standing.

-Core Requirements Students are required to satisfactorily complete a core sequence in these areas: Studio, Technical, History and Theory, and Practice.
+Students are required to satisfactorily complete a core sequence in these areas:

 - Design courses including Design Studio sequence, digital representation and fabrication sequence, and Master's Thesis sequence